ScottyB/ac-js2/README.md

 (require 'ac-js2)
 ```

-Open up test-script.js and the browser will open hopefully welcoming you to Skewer.
+Open up test-script.js and a browser window will open.
 Jump back to Emacs to test out the auto completion.
-Auto-completion does work on other files but throws errors on partially entered commands.

 Thank you for testing out ac-js2.
 Feedback welcome.